 “How could I not?”

 “Then I’ll help you think of a way as well.”
-She was referring of reducing Joanne’s nightmare.
+She was referring to reducing Joanne’s nightmare.

 Jacky nodded.
 His face showing traces of fatigue though he had rested enough.
 No, he could never really keep his guard down unless he could finally help Joanne erase that horrible experience.